lazyguyy/bingo-generator/README.md

 ### More Arguments
 You might not be a fan of latex.
 That is totally fine and not problematic at all, because we offer the amazing command line option ``-s`` where you can specifiy a file containing a seperator to be used between two ``bingo-templates`` (by default it is ``\n\newpage\n``).
-If you're more into html (some people say CSS is easier to use), you can modify all templates to produce valid html code instead.
+If you're more into html (some people say CSS is easier to use), you can modify all templates to produce valid html code instead (see [this](https://github.com/slyphix/bingo) for example).
 Use the placeholder ``#INSERT_HERE#`` to account for the bingo values that are being inserted into your document (Naturally, you can modify the default placeholder with the option ``-p``).

 You can also refer to the built-in help for more information.